 Delayed Sleep Phase Syndrome (DSP) is an ongoing problem for many people.
 Some people don’t always recognize they are suffering from DSP until it is too late.
 Often, it takes months or even years to figure out if you have Delayed Sleep Phase Syndrome or not.

 Delayed Sleep Phase Syndrome is an insomniac-related sleep disorder.
-It is also called delayed sleep phase type.
+It is also called the delayed sleep phase type.
 Delayed Sleep Phase Syndrome occurs when people go through stages where they have poor memory, concentration, alertness and eventually can’t function during their waking hours.
 Delayed Sleep Phase Syndrome is the result of the body not being able to get the proper amounts of melatonin and other important natural sleep chemicals, which regulate your body clock.
 When you are suffering from Delayed Sleep Phase Syndrome, the body’s natural circadian rhythms begin to shift and your brain doesn’t know when to adjust to the day’s time.
 As a result, your body keeps on working overtime and you can end up feeling fatigued, having problems concentrating, having sleep disorders, and even going through mood swings.

 Causes Of Delayed Sleep Phase Syndrome